kiseki-lol/launcher/README.md

 Launches Kiseki game clients from the website

 # License
-Licensed under the GNU Affero General Public License v3.0.
-A copy of it [has been included](https://github.com/kiseki-lol/launcher/blob/trunk/LICENSE).
+Kiseki.Launcher is licensed under the Licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.txt).
+A copy of it has been included with Kiseki.Launcher.